blepping/ComfyUI-sonar/README.md

 You can also just choose `sonar_euler` or `sonar_euler_ancestral` from the normal samplers list (will use the default settings).
 I personally recommend using the custom sampler approach and the ancestral version.

+## Nodes

+1. `SamplerSonarEuler` — Custom sampler node that combines Euler sampling and momentum and optionally guidance.
+A bit boring compared to the ancestral version but it has predictability going for it.
+2. `SamplerSonarEulerAncestral` — Ancestral version of the above.
+Same features, just with ancestral Euler.
+3. `SonarGuidanceConfig` — You can optionally plug this into the Sonar sampler nodes.
+See the [Guidance](#guidance) section below.
+4. `NoisyLatentLike` — If you give it a latent (or latent batch) it'll return a noisy latent of the same shape.
+Allows specifying all the custom noise types except `brownian` which has some special requirements.
+Provided just because the noise generation functions are conveniently available.
+You can also use this as a reference latent with `SonarGuidanceConfig` node and depending on the strength it can act like variation seed (you'd change the seed in the `NoisyLatentLike` node). *Note*: The seed stuff may or may not work correctly.

 ## Parameters

 Very abbreviated section.
 The init type can make a big difference.
 If you use `RANDOM` you can get away with setting `direction` to high values (like up to `2.25` or so) and absurdly low values (like `-30.0`).
 It's also possible to set `momentum` and `momentum_hist` to negative values, although whether it's a good idea...